 - Finish my first year of law school.

-- Read three challenging classics like Anna Karenina, Art of War, a Jane Austen novel, etc…
+- Read a challenging classic like Anna Karenina, Art of War, a Jane Austen novel, etc…

 - Start and maintain the Letters to Esther column/campaign.